khaledjendi/SHOPi/README.md

 - [Completed] Create Personal details page

-- [Completed] Work with firebase to store personal data, orders, favorites, ...
+- [Completed] Work with firebase to store personal data, orders, payment options, favorites, ...

 - [Completed] Perform filter and searching on the product in clothes product listing page